eggseedd/quietspot/DOCUMENTATION.md

 1. **Repository Pattern**: Abstracts data sources (local & remote)
 2. **Provider Pattern (Riverpod)**: State management and dependency injection
-3. **Offline-First**: Local database as source of truth, with cloud sync
+3. **Offline-First**: Local database as source of truth, with cloud sync support
-4. **Background Sync**: Automatic data synchronization every 30 minutes
+4. **Background Sync**: Firestore sync manager is implemented, but periodic sync is not automatically started by the app
 5. **Service Layer**: Encapsulates business logic (notifications, geolocation)

 ---